-The deterioration of home affordability because of rising property prices has been a critical issue for a number of years, particularly among young Australians wanting to buy a first home.
+The ‘rent or buy?’ question has been a hot one for a number of years now.
+The deterioration of home affordability because of rising property prices is an ongoing critical issue, particularly among young Australians wanting to buy a first home.

+Can the solution to the rent or buy stress be that simple?
 Now that you’re over the shock, think about it.
-It does stack up, but it needs discipline to work.
+Renting does stack up, but this strategy needs discipline to work.

 But, and this is a big but, renting where it’s cheaper than owning is only a better financial decision if you invest the difference between the cost of renting and the cost to buy.